 Pusa Basmati 1121: World's longest basmati rice with extra long slender milled grains (9.00 mm) and longest kernel length after cooking (22 mm).
 A multibillion-dollar earning Basmati variety.
 With its development, the export earnings from Basmati variety increased nearly six-fold.
-New Age Rice to Beat Challenges India achieved more than five-fold increase in rice production over few decades owing to ICAR's rice varieties and technologies.
+Nen Age Rice to Beat Challenges India achieved more than five-fold increase in rice production over few decades owing to ICAR's rice varieties and technologies.
 India, the largest rice exporter in the world, shares about 90% of Basmati rice trade in overseas market.
 The country exported 17.73 million tonnes of rice earning ₹ 65,326 crore in 2020-21.

 Jaya - The Golden variety: Jaya is the first rice variety released in India in 1968 through systematic breeding and contributed to green revolution.
 Swarna: New age rice variety to beat food challenges.
-Wheat Feast stock that have the capacity to feed millions of the Indians free of cost during the tough times.
+Wheat Feast Green Gem: Wheat varieties developed over the years by extensive breeding for higher yield, superior quality traits and resistance to climate adversities led to self-sufficiency.
+The year 2020, saw record production as well as procurement.
+It provided the required buffer stock that have the capacity to feed millions of the Indians free of cost during the tough times.
+ICAR Transforming Indian Agriculture